Rubber tree plantation investments

 Natural rubber, also called India rubber or caoutchouc is harvested mainly in the form of latex from rubber trees (Hevea brasiliensis, RRIT251, RRIM600) as a renewable natural source.
 As a general rule, rubber trees are tapped about once every two days, each time yielding about 50 g of latex.
 Rubber trees are no native inhabitants in Thailand.
 The first rubber tree in Thailand has been planted by a Thai-Chinese investor in 1899.
 That tree, respectively the great, great-grandson of the original, is located in the town of Kan Tang, in the province of Trang, roughly 30 km west of the provincial capital of Trang city.

 As of today, Thailand is head to head with Indonesia the world’s largest producer and exporter of natural rubber, accounting for about one-third of global supply.
 The country’s rubber production has more than doubled from 1.6 million to 3.8 million metric tons in the past two decades, about 90% of which is for export.
 The world’s third-biggest player is Malaysia.
 Natural rubber is mainly used for tires, surgeons’ gloves, condoms, balloons, and other relatively high-value products.
 Therefore the rubber price highly depends on the world economic situation and petroleum price.

 Rubber trees are cultivated in monoculture commercial plantations.
 Rubber plantations are actively managed for the commercial production of latex on a large scale.
 Rubber plantations are typically privately owned.
-Due to various success factors, a long-term growth cycle and a changing legal and business environment it has to be qualified as high risk and high reward investment in both valuable and volatile commodity.
+Due to various success factors, a long-term growth cycle, and a changing legal and business environment, it has to be qualified as high risk and high reward investment in both valuable and volatile commodities.

 In Thailand, rubber brings in more money from exports than rice.
 The export value of natural rubber between 2010 and 2013 averaged US$ 9.3 billion a year, compared with Thai rice at an average export value of US$ 5.3 billion a year, as statistics show.
 But more Thais are employed in the rice industry.
 An estimated 1.2 million Thai households have someone who works on a rubber plantation, which is only about one-third of rice-farmer households, according to government data.